Russians, Ukrainians fight block by block in eastern city

 Russia also ramped up its actions on the battlefield.
 In his nightly video address, Zelenskyy said the situation in the Donbas remains “extremely difficult” as Russia has put its army’s “maximum combat power” there.

-The Ukrainian military said Russian forces reinforced their positions outside Sievierodonetsk, a city 145 kilometers (90 miles) south of the Russian border in an area that is the last pocket of Ukrainian government control in Luhansk.
+The Ukrainian military said Russian forces reinforced their positions outside Sievierodonetsk, a city 90 miles south of the Russian border in an area that is the last pocket of Ukrainian government control in Luhansk.

 Sievierodonetsk Mayor Oleksandr Striuk said the city has been “completely ruined.”
 Artillery fire has destroyed critical infrastructure and damaged 90% of the buildings, and power and communications have been largely cut to a city that was once home to 100,000 people, he said.